Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Case study: necking of a uniaxial tensile specimen

-We envision that this approach could be used to obtain the stress-strain relationship for a material at high strains (i.e. by plotting the stress and strain for an element in the neck).
+The approach developed in this article could be used to obtain the stress-strain relationship for a material at high strains (i.e. by plotting the stress and strain for an element in the neck).
 We show this plot for the material element subject to the highest stress in \cref{fig:stressstrain}.
 This is compared with the relationship specified in the forward problem, and one can see they are a close match.
 When plotting the stress-strain relationship for a material element near the $X=0$ boundary, we see the elastic unloading that occurs at the same time the neck forms in the center of the sample.
-We contrast these curves with the stress strain relationship that would be obtained using the conventional method used to analyze tensile specimens: measuring $\Delta l$ along the gauge, calculating the engineering strain, computing the engineering stress from the force, and calculating the true stress and strain assuming a constant cross-section.
+We contrast these curves with the stress strain relationship that would be obtained using the conventional method used to analyze tensile specimens: measuring $\Delta l$ along the gauge, calculating the engineering strain, computing the engineering stress from the force, and calculating the true stress and strain by assuming a constant cross-section.
 The methods are both accurate for strain values up to necking ($\varepsilon=0.26$).
-However, information at higher strains is not available.
-The approach presented in this paper gives accurate stress-strain behavior up to $\varepsilon=0.90$, this corresponds to an increase in length of 142\%.
-Other approaches may be applied to estimate the stress in the neck, as discussed in the introduction, however, more restrictive assumptions must be made regarding the constitutive equations, and significant errors still arise as the solutions are inexact.
+However, information at higher strains is not available using the approach which assumes a constant cross section.
+The approach presented in this paper gives accurate stress-strain behavior up to $\varepsilon=0.90$, this corresponds to an increase in length of a material element of 142\%.
+Other approaches may be applied to estimate the stress in the neck, as discussed earlier in this section, however, more restrictive constitutive equation assumptions must be made, and significant errors still arise as the solutions are inexact.
 For example, the Bridgman correction (applicable to cylindrical geometries), gives errors on the order of 10\% for strains on the order of $70-80\%$.
-In contrast, the approach developed here is theoretically exact and does not need to be adapted for specific material hardening laws - so could be a promising approach.
-Of course, before application to real materials, the sensitivity to noise must be investigated, along with the validity of additional assumptions such as constant elastic modulus, and the lack of texturing of the sample.
-These results simply provide a proof of principal demonstration.
+Of course, before application to real materials, the sensitivity to erroneous kinematic fields must be investigated, along with the validity of additional assumptions such as constant elastic modulus, and the isotropy of the material.